-The Parties have the right to be assisted by an attorney or advocate supervised by an attorney (both referred to herein as "advocate"), as well as a personal supporter of their choice ("supporter") through the investigation and adjudication of a complaint of Sexual Misconduct.
+The Parties have the right to be assisted by an attorney or advocate supervised by an attorney (both referred to herein as "advocate"), as well as a personal supporter of their choice ("supporter") through the investigation and adjudication of a complaint of Prohibited Conduct.
 Advocates may not be a witness or other party in the proceeding.
 Advocates and supporters may accompany the student to any meeting or interview.
 Parties may not have more than two people, including a supporter and advocate, at any meeting or interview.

-Advocates and supporters have no speaking role in a meeting or interview and are not permitted to ask or answer questions.
+Advocates and supporters have no speaking role in a meeting or interview and are not permitted to ask or answer questions during those sessions.
 All communication regarding the resolution process will be directed to the student.
 The College will only respond to communications received from the student.
 An advocate will not be permitted to communicate on the student's behalf.
-Students may contact the Title IX Coordinator for a referral to a trained advocate.